nicholaswmin/fsm/README.md

       Formal terminology is unnecessarily complex for the purposes of this documentation therefore its intentionally avoided.

-[^2]: FSMs are rare and perfect candidates for *inheritance* because usually
+[^2]: FSMs are rare but perfect candidates for *inheritance* because usually
       something `is-an` FSM.
-      Javascript doesn't support *multiple inheritance* so inheriting an `FSM` would exclude inheriting other behaviours.
+      Javascript doesn't support *multiple inheritance* so inheriting `FSM` would create problems when inheriting other behaviours.

-      *Composition* is also problematic because it namespaces the API of the behaviour which causes it to lose it's expressiveness.
+      *Composition* is also problematic since it namespaces the behaviour, causing it to lose it's expressiveness.
       i.e `light.fsm.turnOn` feels misplaced compared to `light.turnOn`.

-[^3]: Describes a function that takes an non-finite/infinite no. of arguments.
+[^3]: A function that accepts an infinite number of arguments.
       Also called: functions of *"n-arity"* where "arity" = number of arguments.

       i.e: nullary: `f = () => {}`, unary: `f = x => {}`,